Update on the AEM Navigator, June 2020

 AEM Navigator Publication

-This downloadable AEM Publication contains the entire contents of the AEM Navigator and accompanying forms in a static, printable format that can be used when no Internet connection is available.
+The AEM Navigator Online Tool no longer exists.
+This downloadable AEM Publication contains the entire contents of the AEM Navigator and accompanying forms in a static, printable format.
 The included forms are also available as separate downloadable resources:

 The AEM Navigator is NOT a screening or diagnostic tool that results in a prescriptive report.
 Rather, it is a process facilitator that guides the work of a collaborative team as they work through the AEM-related needs of individual students.